npaarlbe/DSL/README.md

-# Welcome to the MorningStar Wiki!
+# Welcome to the MorningStar ReadMe!

 This project automates the extraction of key metrics from Excel financial data using a custom domain-specific language (DSL).
 Below are screenshots and visualizations from parsing, regression, and error handling.